RRSP Home Buyer Plan For Canadians Buyers Pros and Cons

 2. You must either be a first time home buyer, or have not used the program for 4 years

-3. This is a loan and must be re-payed after 15 years
+3. This is a loan and must be re-paid after 15 years

 4. There is no interest on this loan